hmoraldo/createmap/README.md

 Extra tips
 ----------

 - Create Map's performance will be proportional to the area of the images it has to process.
 If you need Create Map to run faster, set all frames to a smaller size.
 Using Image Magick's "convert" can be useful for this.
-For example
+For example:

 	for i in `ls *jpg`; do echo $i; convert $i -resize 320 $i; done